hassaan-ace57/Immunizer/README.md

-# Flutter E-Commerce
+# Flutter Immunizer

-A simple E-Commerce App for flutter using firebase.
+A simple Vaccination App for flutter using firebase.

 ## Getting Started